 Pasadena.
 The Rose Queen hopefuls are heading off for a three day boondoggle to demonstrate to the judges which of them will make the best Rose Queen.
-How could a Rose Queen contest possibly take this long to wrap up??
-Donna can't go, since she's been subpoenaed to testify at Joe's trial.
-She wishes her friend (and fellow Rose Queen hopeful) Lisa good luck, and the two hug goodbye.
+How in the fuckety hell could a Rose Queen contest possibly take this long to wrap up??
+Donna can't go, since she's been subpoenaed to testify at Joe's trial...and she wishes her friend (and fellow Rose Queen hopeful) Lisa good luck, and the two hug goodbye.

 Inside the courtroom, Brandon is still typing his news story, trying hard to look Bob Woodward-esque by furrowing his brows.
 Kelly leans over and tells him she hopes the story will have a happy ending, and Brandon agrees.
 Valerie scrutinizes their exchange and murmurs to David, "See what I mean?"
 David tells her to cut it out, so she petulantly retorts, "I know what I saw!"...and by saw she means she witnessed Brandon and Kelly hugging and kissing the morning after Thanksgiving and is making the giant leap that the two slept together.
 Val tells David that Colin is her friend and that she doesn't want him to get hurt, so David shoots back that Kelly is his step-sister and she should keep her big fat nose out of it.
 Once again, excellent advice.